masifrazzaq/test/README.md

 	-	Also It can be visualized in the Screenshot as under
 		![](./MMCO2-5.PNG)

 This  MMCO  ontologies with [owlapi](http://owlapi.sourceforge.net/) and ingests ontology formats available to owlapi (OWL, RDF, etc).
-HLCA addresses following.
+MMCO addresses following goals.

 Goals:
 * OWL 2 Support
-* Provide a simple, usable, MMCO representation
+* Provide a simple, usable, MMCO representation for multi-model contexts
-* Efficient, Extendable ontology proposed
+* Efficient, Extendable MMCO
 * Provide basic "vocabulary" support
 * Reasoning support
-* Extend MMCO based on requirements

 ## 1.1 Core Implementation